AT A GLANCE:

 EUPHRATES SPRING STORY:

 The small villages of Pitzal and Pala Grande have been fighting for clean, running water for a long time.
 11 years long to be exact.
-During this time the 87 inhabitants with out access have been making the hour long journey to bring water to their homes via a river.
+During this time the 96 inhabitants with out access have been making the hour long journey to bring water to their home via a river.

 Abraham Calel (one of oour other Impresarios) alerted FTF to the situation in Pitzal and Pala Grande.
 After an initital meeting and learning that the Committee responsible for getting water to these inhabitants had been at this for 11 years, Field Workers were very interested in seeing the project.

 The Committee treated us to a tour of the project and the whopping 14 kilometers between the natural springs and the dusty communities.
-We also saw that the school, with bathrooms and sinks, didn't have water to make them servicable.
+We also saw that the school, with bathrooms and sinks, didn't have water to make them servicable in addition to two churches.
 Instead students are required to bring their own water daily for basic tasks such as washing hands or flushing toilets.

 Now, FTF is involved in getting other groups and NGO's involved.
 We are spreading the word about these fighters and invite you to do the same.
 Read below for some more details!